JamesMinoucha/Asap/README.md

 <!-- <h1 align="center"><code>ASAP</code></h1> -->
 <img src="https://jamesfrench.fr/asap/banner.png" alt="ASAP: Modular Terminal">
-ASAP is a Python-coded command prompt that enables customization and addition of commands.
-Its aim is to ease the lives of developers and save time for regular users.
-All plugins will be available on GitHub, verified by myself ^-^
+ASAP is a Python-coded command line tool that allows for customization and addition of commands.
+You can create or add existing plugins to your terminal and add commands or applications.
+This simplifies repetitive and tedious tasks.

+## Features
+- Powerful and simple shell
+- Adding plugins is really simple
+- A fast launching terminal
+- Optimised plugin compiler

+## Coming Soon
+- Incompatibility support
+- No crashing
+- Plugins blacklists
+- Bug/Suggestions report

 Feel like helping me out?
 Add me on Discord: **jamesfrench_**